-In the Syslog Target tab of the Log Properties screen, do the following for each message type, System Log, Scanner, and/or Audit, that you plan to send to a Syslog:
+In the Syslog Targets tab of the Log Properties screen, do the following for each message type, System Log, Scanner, and/or Audit, that you plan to send to a Syslog:

-1. In the top set of entry fields, on a Facility line, beginning with Facility1, define a facility, as follows:
+- 1. In the top set of entry fields, on a Facility line, beginning with Facility1, define a facility, as follows: - a.

-- a.
 In the Facility Mode field, select a mode label use this label to differentiate Trustwave logs from each other and from other platforms' logs on the remote Syslog server. - b.
 In the Primary IP field, specify the Primary Syslog Server target address. - c.
 In the Primary Port field, specify the Primary port to which the Syslogs will be sent. - d.
-Optionally, specify the Secondary Syslog Server target address and secondary port, in the Secondary IP field and Secondary Port field, respectively. - 2.
+In the Primary Protocol field, specify the primary traffic protocol, UDP or TCP. - Optionally, specify the Secondary Syslog Server target address, secondary protocol, and secondary port in the Secondary IP, Secondary Protocol, and Secondary Port fields, respectively. - 2.
 In the bottom set of entry fields, for each message type to be sent to the Syslog, select its check box, and select the facility that you defined for it. - 3.
 Continue with To configure Scanner Messages sent to a Syslog:.